Ownfos/mylang/README.md

 ```
 ### Expressions
 ```
-// TODO: transform expr so that we have LL(1) grammar

 expr          ::= (identifier assign-op)* or-expr assign-op     ::= "=" | "+=" | "-=" | "*=" | "/="